#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 • Pros– Your doctors visits get paid up front and don’t come out of any settlement proceeds.

 • Cons– The attorney may take the med pay and make it part of the settlement.
 They then will try and reduce the doctors bill and not pay it in full.
-Furthermore, the attorney will not be reducing his fee, expecting the doctor to take the loss.
+The attorney will not reduce his fee, expecting the doctor to take the loss.

 When accident doctors bill auto insurance for injury treatment, they typically work under PIP or Medical Payments (Med Pay), depending on the state.